 Specialty Certificate Examination (SCE) in Geriatric Medicine is delivered once a year.

-There are no entry requirements for the SCE in Geriatric Medicine, although candidates in UK training posts would normally take the SCE in their penultimate year of higher specialty training.
+There are no entry requirements for the SCE in Geriatric Medicine, although candidates in UK training posts should have taken the SCE by the end of ST5.

 Qualification: Certificate in Geriatric Medicine

 Trainees who hold MRCP(UK), have gained the Certificate in Geriatric Medicine and who are recommended for a CCT will be entitled to apply for the postnominal MRCP(UK) (Geriatric Medicine).

 The Specialty Training Curriculum for Geriatric Medicine is published by the Joint Royal Colleges of Physicians Training Board (JRCPTB).

 The examination is made up of questions covering the whole curriculum, selected by a predetermined blueprint:

 Preparation for the SCE requires a wide breadth of knowledge around the curriculum and should involve reading of textbooks, journals and guidelines.
 Experience of the MRCP(UK) examination provides an excellent background to the format of the examination.

 The questions are in ‘best of five’ multiple choice format.
 This format, in addition to testing core knowledge and comprehension, also assesses the ability to interpret information and to solve clinical problems.
 There will be five options – one correct answer and four alternatives to the correct answer.
 The four distractors will be closely related to the preferred option but less correct, therefore acting as plausible alternatives.